floatdrop/bem-object/readme.md

  * `level` - level of definition of current block (full path to level directory)
  * `tech` - postfix of file (`index.deps.js` tech is `deps.js`)

+Functions:

+ * `path` - function, that should return full path to file, that described by this bem object.

 ## Getters

 #### bemObject.id